ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 When we receive a request for information, we need to know where we hold all the relevant information.
 Storing business information on appropriate MOJ systems helps us, because:

-- it protects you and the MOJ by making it easy to provide evidence of why decisions were made
+- it protects us by making it easy to provide evidence of why decisions were made
 - it helps everyone understand what information is held, and where to find it
 - it enables the MOJ to transfer policy and court records to The National Archives